A Soulful Journey

 Early in the morning go see the grand Qutub Minar and take a walk around some of the city’s earliest monuments.
 Later, as the sun readies to quit the day join the devout Sikhs in their symphonic worship, that is, paath at Gurudwara Bangla Sahib.
 It is a soft soulful recitation of the sacred hymns from Guru Granth Sahib, the sacred book of the Sikhs.
 After your trip to the Gurudwara visit Ms. Geeta Bhatia, who is an active member of Capital City Minstrels Choir Group.
 Interact with her over tea/coffee to understand the nuances of India’s esoteric musical traditions.

 Fly to Udaipur, also known as the City of Lakes on account of the presence of huge water bodies.
 After landing in Udaipur visit the old city and thereafter take a boat ride on Lake Pichola, which is an artificial fresh water lake.

 The beginning of a leisurely day.
 Experience local life in its thriving bazaars after which visit Sahelyon ki Bari gardens and Jagdish Temple.
 In the evening understand the nuances of Indian cooking with a local family and then sit for dinner with them.

 Udaipur – Jodhpur

 Fly to Varanasi after a sunrise visit to the Taj Mahal.
-Enjoy a leisurely boat ride in the evening in the holy Ganges River.
-Afterwards listen to thousand year old Vedic chants at the Ganga Aarti to honour the Goddess River.
-The divine incantations have enchanted countless souls over the centuries.
+Enjoy in the evening a leisurely boat ride adjacent to the holy Ganga River.
+Thereafter watch the mesmerizing play of light and thousand years old Vedic chants at the Ganga Aarti to honour the Goddess River.
+It is difficult to remain unaffected by the divine incantations.